This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 No.4 Build a den

 It is ages since you all explored the great outdoors together?
-Well why not get out there this autumn?
+Well why not get out there this winter?
 Build a den, go on a scavenger trail or climb a tree!

 The 50 Things to before you're 11¾ challenge is a great way to keep the whole family in touch with nature, and have great fun doing it.
 Children can track their progress, earn badges, certificates and collect secret rewards on the way.